BR-040 (Brazil highway): History of the Washington Luiz highway

-In the year 1926 President of the Republic Washington Luís declared to the nation that "governing means opening roads".
+In 1926, President of the Republic Washington Luís declared to the nation that "governing means opening roads".
 By 1927, Brazil had 93,682 cars and 38,075 trucks.
 The Federal District and the State of Rio de Janeiro counted 13,252 cars and 5,452 trucks.

 One of the priorities was the Rio-Petrópolis highway, especially since the national press had heavily criticised the abandonment of the road to the Imperial City.
 Nevertheless, torrential rain poured down for two summers, washing away the sand and gravel required to surface the road.
 Impassable ruts formed on the tarmac.
 One newspaper commented on the delays, at a time when coupés, cabriolets and cockroaches all boarded the wagons of the Leopoldina.

 The tools of the day were the pick, shovel, hoe and donkey cart.
 An outbreak of malaria occurred in the lowlands, while in the mountains of Petrópolis workers were forced to live in makeshift accommodation.

 President Washington Luís, alongside his ministers and regional authorities, inaugurated the Rio-Petrópolis highway on the 25th of August 1928.
 The road measured eight metres wide.
 The next day was a Sunday.
 No less than 1,783 cars took to the road, causing a reporter to compare the long, slow queues to those of Avenida Central.
 Just two days later, many road users admitted to being frightened by the sheer height of the trucks.
 Three years later, the 22 km mountain stretch was being surfaced.
 Three flyovers were built high above the rocky valley floor.

 The former Rio-Petrópolis was long considered the finest highway in South America.
 In the 1950s the Petrópolis bypass was built, linking Itaipava to Xerém.
 This then became used as a route down from the mountains.
 Currently the old Washington Luiz serves as access road from the BR-040 to the arrival at Petrópolis (Quitandinha).
 Then, the Rio-Juiz de Fora meets the Rio-Teresópolis highway (BR-493 and BR-116).